 Opportunity made me decide and my performance endorse me to the National Team.

 During my graduating years in College in 1999.
 Our School team (WIT-Iloilo) participates in the annual National Open Meet of PATAFA.
 I won the High Jump Open Event.
 Beating a member of the National Team (Caluag and Sulit).
 I hit the qualifying standard of the SEA Games.
-That time, I decided to play the 1999 South East Asian Games.
+At that time, I decided to play the 1999 South East Asian Games.
 Automatically I was Included as a member of the National Team.

 What was the most memorable moment as part of the Philippine Team?